orbs-network/orbs-spec/behaviors/v1_1/ethereum-elections-proxy.md

 ## ElectionsProxy Contract Outline
-> The proxy contract continuously syncs the Topics defined below and provides state query access. \
+> The elections proxy contract continuously syncs the PoS state and provides state query access. \
-Controlled by the _Elections system contract.\
-A SyncingScheduler component is used to advance the various Topics syncing process wisely.\
 See [_ElectionsProxy](../../behaviors/smart-contracts/system/_ElectionsProxy.md) for further details.

 ### Interface

 #### setSyncTarget (elections_closing_time)
-* Called after calculating the Elections results setting the next elections time as the sync target.
+* Called after calculating the Elections results setting the next elections closing time as the sync target.

 #### getSyncTarget() : (timestamp, block_number)
 * Returns the current sync target.
+The timestamp indicates the elections closing time.
+The block_number (if available - not `0`) is the corresponding elections closing block.

 #### isSynced() : bool
-* Check all Topics are synced to the sync target blockNumber.
+* If the PoS state has synced the sync target blockNumber.

 #### sync()
-* Conditionally sync each Topic based on SyncingScheduler.
+* Conditionally sync each the PoS state.

 #### PoS state queries
 * getDelegatorInfo(address) : delegatorInfo